nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ./appContainer-node.exe
   --appContainerId=caspar01 // This is a unique id for this instance of the appContainer --workforceURL=ws://workforce-service-ip:8070 --resourceId=caspar01 // This should also be set in the 'resource id' field of the `casparcgLocalFolder1` accessor.
-This is how package manager can identify which machine is which.
+This is how Package Manager can identify which machine is which.
   --networkIds=pm-net // This is not necessary, but can be useful for more complex setups
 ```